TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-file-authentication-aad.md

     "title": "Storage Files Authentication - AAD DS", "fileAttachmentHint": "",
     "diagnosticCard": {
-        "title": "What caused my Azure Files connectivity issue?", "description": "Our Azure Files AAD DS  troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect any AAD DS issues with your resource.
-Please see our manual troubleshooting steps below to troubleshoot your problem."
+        "title": "What caused my Azure AAD DS issue?", "description": "Our Azure Files AAD DS  troubleshooter can help you troubleshoot and solve your problem.
+Click 'Submit' to run the troubleshooter.", "insightNotAvailableText": "Our troubleshooter did not detect any AAD DS issues with your resource.
+Please see 'Recommended Solution' section for additional troubleshooting steps."
     },
     "formElements": [
         {